 What Is Asthma?
 Definition

-About 25 million people in the U.S. have asthma; 7 million of those are children.
-Asthma reports are on the rise.
+About 25 million people in the U.S. have asthma; about 6 million of these are children.
 The condition affects men and women equally.
-Asthma causes over 14 million visits to doctors each year and nearly 2 million visits to emergency departments.

 Asthma Can Be Deadly